brian32768/VHPA-mapping/README.md

 Looks like I should find it running at http://localhost:8091/ -- yup there it is.
 By default it's set to look for content at the base URL of the server.

-Nowadays I want it to use the server at https://map.w6gkd.com/

 Debugging: The [Parcel site has tips.](https://parceljs.org/recipes/debugging/)

 Parcel builds source maps. ("source maps" are used to support VS Code debugging.)
 Check the contents of the launch.json file; there will be the setup to define the source map location.
 Then run the VS Code debugger, by selecting "Launch client" and hitting F5.
 This will open the app in Chrome.
 You should be able to do all the usual breakpoint / single-step / look at values things like a real program.
 (Come on, it IS a "real program" jeez get some self-esteem.)